Convert DICOM to SIXEL

 The SIXEL, or "six pixels", is a bitmap graphics format created by Digital Equipment Corporation (DEC) for their terminals and printers.
 Initially designed for DEC dot matrix printers like the LA50, it enabled the efficient transfer of bitmap graphics using a series of ASCII characters.
 Each character represents a 6-pixel high row, making it suitable for 7-bit serial communication.
 This format was later adapted for modern terminal emulators, extending its utility beyond its original scope.

-Wait for the converter to finish and download your SIXEL image.
+Wait for the converter to finalize, then access your SIXEL image.